PortNumber53/agent-thing/README.md

 - The WebSocket endpoint is `/ws`; the frontend connects to `ws://<host>/ws`.
 - The backend serves static files from `./frontend/` for convenience, but during development use Vite (`npm run dev`).

+## Deployment

+- Refer to `deploy/README.md` for details on the Jenkins pipeline, systemd unit, and nginx routing used in production.

 ## License

 Proprietary – All rights reserved.
 See `LICENSE` for details.
 Viewing, cloning, and building are permitted for evaluation and contribution only; any other use requires prior written permission.